Soka Association Funeral in Singapore

-Soka Association is a Buddhist organization originated in Japan, backed with spreading Buddhism in a cultural way.
-Soka Association has always volunteered to participate in national events like Chingay and National Day Parade in Singapore.
+Soka Funeral Singapore is Soka Association is a Buddhist organization originated in Japan, backed with spreading Buddhism in a cultural way.
+The Soka Association has always volunteered to participate in national events like Chingay and National Day Parade in Singapore.
 It is an organization that spreads Buddhism teaching through cultural performance.
 Many may have heard of this religion and often term it as a japanese religion.
 However, the beliefs of Soka Association are the same as a staunch Buddhist.
 It is basically the reflection of one’s self and taking necessary actions to achieve success.
-I believe no religion will teach or promote harm.
+So I believe no religion will teach or promote harm.

-Members and Leaders of the Soka Association will usually come forward in the evening to pay respect and offer prayers in the form of chanting daimoku, Nam-Myoho-Renge-Kyo, which we believe, help to eradicate the negative karma caused by the deceased previous life.
+Members and Leaders of the Soka Association will usually come forward in the evening to pay respect and offer prayers in the form of chanting daimoku.
+Nam-Myoho-Renge-Kyo, which we believe, help to eradicate the negative karma caused by the deceased previous life.
 By chanting daimoku, one is able to reflect and eradicate on their negative karma caused by their slander of the law in this life and in the past.
-Soka Association is a big organization and their members and leaders are closely knitted.
+The Soka Association is a big organization and their members and also leaders are closely knitted.
 In a usual evening, expect to see at least fifty to sixty members chanting daimoku at the HDB Void Deck where the funeral wake is being held.

 If you would like to have an idea on how a Soka Funeral Service is being conducted, you can visit our Soka Funeral Package page for more details.